 DAY 33: CASA DE LUNA (478.2) TO UPPER SHAKE CAMPGROUND (493.4)

 Our end goal for the day (night) was Upper Shake Campground.
 Trail had lots of overgrowth across it and the soft sand was difficult to walk on.
-It was pitch black by the time I got to the trail junction down to Upper Shake, and the trail to get there was frustrating, tripped a couple times on the uneven ground and then the campground was very difficult to find in the dark.
+It was pitch black by the time I got to the trail junction down to Upper Shake, and the path to get there was frustrating, tripped a couple times on the uneven ground and then the campground was very difficult to find in the dark.

 DAY 34: UPPER SHAKE CAMPGROUND (493.4) TO HIGHWAY 138/HIKERTOWN (517.6)

 Definitely least favourite morning on trail so far.
 To get down to the water at Upper shake there was a steep hill scramble, and the water was murky and still.
 A half mile of climbing after that to get back to trail and legs were sore from yesterday.
-Started with a pretty nice walk through some trees but then came the F L I E S. I had my own personal black cloud that kept trying to get into my ears/eyes/nose and the buzzing noise was incessant and distractingly loud.
+Started with a pretty nice walk through some trees but then came the fucking F L I E S. I had my own personal black cloud that kept trying to get into my ears/eyes/nose and the buzzing noise was incessant and distractingly loud.
 Headphones helped a bit with the noise, but still had to endure bugs bouncing off my face and arms.
 No point in trying to kill them, it was a waste of energy since there were too many and they never seemed to land long enough to be swatted.
 They were also mixed in with these large, bright yellow flies that BIT and took enough flesh out to make me bleed, but thankfully these were so slow it was almost satisfying to watch them land knowing I was about to get an easy kill.
 Came across Joe and Sara sitting miserably on the side of the trail.
 They had collected so many flies between them I kept my distance and hiked on hoping that maybe some of my flies would offload to them, no luck.

 We had planned to meet for lunch at the only reliable water source today, an underground guzzler.
 I completely misread guthooks and ended up on an old footpath that tapered off and put me smack in the middle of tall thorny bushes, which became so impassable I had to double back and crawl beneath the thickest part of the shrubs.
 My hair and pack kept snagging, and the flies were still going strong.
 Got back to trail and realized I had completely missed the nice easy dirt road leading to the guzzler, nice one jack.
 But problems didn’t end there.
 The guzzler was covered by a tin roof a few feet off the ground, and to get the water I had to lie on my stomach and scoop it out of the below-ground trough.
 The flies took full advantage of my exposed legs and I couldn’t turn around to swat them away.